ember-learn/guides-source/guides/release/upgrading/editions.md

 You can know by looking at the template whether an argument came from the same component or a parent context.
 You can also tell whether or not a value was ever mutated by the component's class.

-Teams can gradually refactor an app to use named arguments, separately from upgrading to Angle Brackets.
-You don't need to worry about whether the parent used Angle Brackets.
+Teams can gradually refactor an app to use named arguments, separately from upgrading to angle bracket invocation.
+You don't need to worry about whether the parent used angle brackets or curly brackets.
 For example, this works just fine:

 ```handlebars {data-filename=application.hbs}
 {{blog-post title="Hello, world!"}}